Leone, American Samoa: Petroglyphs

 Leone is one of three places in American Samoa where prehistoric petroglyphs have been discovered.
 The petroglyphs were the first to be discovered in the territory when they were found during Dr. Yosihiko Sinoto’s archeological site surveys in 1961 and 1962.
 The petroglyphs include two representations of what is assumed to be two octopuses, fe'e.
 Another petroglyph is that of a turtle, laumei, while the fourth figure seems to represent a human figure.
 The petroglyphs are located in the Leone Lagoon on an intrusive shelf of ash called Papaloa.
 It consists of three shelves separated by two eroded channels of shallow water.
 The length of the shelf is around 150-200 feet.

 The Leone Bay petroglyphs take the form of figurative engravings or rock carvings and have been engraved into the stone surface by pecking (hammering the stone with a sharp instrument), bruising (rubbing the surface with another stone), and abrading (a combination of bruising and pecking).
 In 1966, rock previously covered with algae was exposed and more petroglyphs were discovered.
 These took the shape of what appeared to be an octopus, a jellyfish, a turtle, and an incomplete human figure.

 Politics

 Leone has been described as the “capital” of the Western District.

 The village council banned the establishment of foreign-owned and operated businesses in 2002.

 Economy

 As of 2000, there were 47 registered commercial enterprises in the village of Leone.
-They included 8 grocery stores, 7 bus- and taxi services, 7 retail stores, 5 wholesale operations, 3 professional services, 2 landscaping businesses, 2 bakeries, a cable service business, a janitorial service, a fast-food restaurant, a car repair, a pool hall, a laundromat, Noela's Gas Station, a commercial diving contractor, a silk screen printing service, and a distributor of amusement machines.
+They included 8 grocery stores, 7 bus- and taxi services, 7 retail stores, 5 wholesale operations, 3 professional services, 2 landscaping businesses, 2 bakeries, a cable service business, a janitorial service, a fast-food restaurant, a car repair, a pool hall, a laundromat, a gas station, a commercial diving contractor, a silk screen printing service, and a distributor of amusement machines.
 Commercial crop production and subsistence farming occur in the Leone watershed.